 Partial Term Courses

 Search UAOnline class schedule for partial term courses by clicking "Advanced Search", finding the "Part of Term" filter and selecting "UAA Main Campus Partial Term."

 For classes that have irregular start or end dates, students may add the class up to five business days after the published class start date.
 After the semester add/drop deadline, dropping or withdrawing from classes with irregular dates cannot be done via UAOnline.
-Students may submit an Add/Drop Form at the University Center or use the online Student-Initiated Drop Form.
+Students may submit an Add/Drop Form at the Enrollment Services Center or use the online Student-Initiated Drop Form.
 Check Dates and Deadlines for specific semester add/drop deadlines.

 Courses that have been graded are not eligible for withdrawal.
 Withdrawal from any class will produce a designation of W for that class on the student's transcript.
 This designation does not carry grade points and is not used in calculation of GPAs.
 Students are responsible for all fees and tuition if they choose to withdraw from any course, and financial aid could be affected.

 Zero Textbook Cost Sections